-Former Madison Township fire lieutenant retains The Koffel Law Firm for misdemeanor charges of gross sexual imposition.
+Former Madison Township fire lieutenant retains Koffel Brininger Nesbitt for misdemeanor charges of gross sexual imposition.
 He is currently in jail for the accusations.

 Clark County sheriff’s deputies arrested South Charleston man, Matthew Meyer, on Thursday.
 Meyer, 32, faces charges of sexual misconduct with a minor.
 The sheriff’s office was contacted by the South Charleston police department on January 11.
 The female juvenile’s parents filed a report, claiming Meyer engaged in sexual misconduct with their daughter.